 Slowly, she pulled into her long driveway, snow crunching beneath her tires.
 Although the snow was a pain in the ass, it sure made her house pretty.
 All around her were trees, not a neighbor close enough to walk to, and that’s what she loved about her home, privacy.

-The car rolled to a stop and Maybell killed the ignition.
+The car rolled to a stop and Maybell killed the engine.
 She looked out the windshield.
-The snow was certainly letting up, but it was frigid and she dreaded the short walk from the car to her front door.
+The snow was certainly letting up, but it was frigid, and she dreaded the short walk from the car to her front door.

 The car door swung open as she kicked her legs out and stood up.
 The wind ripped through her soul as she made the short journey.
 Once inside, she took off her scarf, coat and lastly her boots.